riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

       ...
 {% endhighlight %}

-We're adding a new field `userSlug` to our `images` collection.
+We're adding the new `userSlug` field to our `images` collection via the `newFile.userSlug = ...` line.

-To create the actual slug value we're calling into a helper method.
+To create the actual slug value we're calling into a helper method which we need to create.

 #####Terminal
 {% highlight Bash %}